Are you a Woman in STEM Leader who is Ready to Make a Difference?

 Gotara Advisor, VP of Engineering, Fortune 500 Company

-We’re the Premier Global Career Advice Network for Women in STEM +
+We’re the Global Career Growth Platform for Women in STEM +

 Here’s how to become a trusted Gotara STEM-career advisor.